Cast Iron Skillet

 Oven-to-stovetop versatility.
 A cast iron skillet handles any heat source: gas, electric, induction, oven, broiler, grill, and campfire.
 You can sear on the stovetop and finish roasting in the oven without switching pans.

 Natural non-stick surface.
-With proper seasoning (a polymerized oil layer), cast iron becomes naturally non-stick.
+With proper cast iron skillet seasoning (a polymerized oil layer), the surface becomes naturally non-stick.
 The more you cook with it, the better the surface gets.
 No synthetic coatings that degrade over time.

 Durability.
 There is no wear-out mechanism.
 Cast iron doesn't warp, the handle doesn't loosen, and the cooking surface improves with age.
 The only maintenance is seasoning.